elixir-ecto/ecto/guides/introduction/Embedded Schemas.md

 end
 ```

 It is important to remember that `embedded_schema` has many use cases independent of `embeds_one` and `embeds_many`.
-You can think of them as a persistence agnostic `schema`.
+You can think of embedded schemas as persistence agnostic `schema`s.
 This makes embedded schemas ideal for scenarios where you want to manage structured data without necessarily persisting it.
 For example, if you want to build a contact form, you still want to parse and validate the data, but the data is likely not persisted anywhere.
 Instead, it is used to send an email.
-Embedded schemas would be a good fit for such use case.
+Embedded schemas would be a good fit for such a use case.

 ### Migrations